dandaKrpelik/signatureCalculator/README.md

 # install
 - create new folder
 - open terminal there
-- from there, run `cmake x', where x is path to the code source
+- run `cmake x', where x is path to the code source
 - run `make'

 # use